FC Trapani 1905: From Serie D to Serie B and league exclusion

-Trapani's first season back to the third tier, with Calori still in charge, saw the Granata ending in third place (behind U.S. Lecce and Catania) and then eliminated at the playoff stage by eventual winners Cosenza.
+Trapani's first season return to the third tier, with Calori still in charge, saw the Granata ending in third place (behind US Lecce and Catania) and then being eliminated at the playoff stage by eventual winners Cosenza.

-During the summer of 2018, Trapani's ownership announced their intention to sell the club and reduce the budget due to financial and legal issues surrounding the parent company Ustica Lines.
-Vincenzo Italiano was hired as new head coach in place of Calori, with Raffaele Rubino as director of football, for the new season.
+During the summer of 2018, Trapani's ownership announced their intention to sell the club and reduce the budget due to financial and legal issues surrounding the parent company, Ustica Lines.
+Vincenzo Italiano was hired as the new head coach in place of Calori, with Raffaele Rubino as sporting director for the new season.
 The season also saw the club being sold from the Morace family to the FM Service company, owned by Maurizio De Simone.
 The club ended the season in second place, and had a successful campaign in the subsequent promotion playoffs, making it to the finals against Piacenza after defeating Catania in the semi-finals.

 On 5 June 2019, just a few days after the first leg of the playoff finals, the Trapani playing squad announced their intention to send their notice of default after the new ownership had repeatedly failed to pay their salaries.
 On 15 June 2019, Trapani defeated Piacenza 2–0 to win their second promotion to Serie B in the club's history.
 The very next day, Rome-based property developer Giorgio Heller (who was already linked to the club in the past) announced his acquisition of a majority 80% share of the club.
 The takeover was formally finalized on 21 June 2019, in time to allow the club to successfully register for the 2019–20 Serie B season.

-On 10 July 2019, Francesco Baldini was named the new coach of Trapani.
-On 5 October 2020, Trapani was excluded from Serie C.
+However, after an unfavourable season that ended with immediate relegation to Serie C, Trapani were excluded altogether on 5 October 2020 due to outstanding financial issues.

-Restart from Serie D
+Restart from Serie D and Serie C return

 In the summer of 2021, Paceco-based Serie D club Dattilo acquired the footballing rights of Trapani, including the logo, and renamed themselves as Football Club Trapani 1905.
 In their debut season under the new denomination, Trapani ended in a mid-table finish.
+In April 2023, the club was bought for €1,240,000 by Valerio Antonini.
+Under his tenure, Trapani dominated the 2023–24 Serie D Group I, without losing a single match in the league, winning promotion to Serie C immediately.

+On 29 May 2024, Trapani also won the Coppa Italia Serie D title, defeating Follonica Gavorrano in a two-legged final.

 Rivalries

-Trapani's main rivals are Marsala 1912 and Mazara, respectively from the neighbouring cities of Marsala and Mazara del Vallo.
-A rivalry with Palermo also exists, but has rarely been contested: Palermo and Trapani briefly played together in Serie C1, and renewed their rivalry in the 2013–14 Serie B campaign.
+Trapani's main rivals are Marsala 1912 and Mazara, from the neighbouring cities of Marsala and Mazara del Vallo.
+A rivalry with Palermo also exists but has rarely been contested: Palermo and Trapani briefly played together in Serie C1 and renewed their rivalry in the 2013–14 Serie B campaign.